Damodhar Kunda Trek

 Damodar lakes are located three days walk northeast of the main Mustang trekking route & very close to Tibetan border.
 In ancient days this sacred lake is mainly visited by the holy sages and saints to fulfill their meditation purpose and pay attention to Lord Shiva.
-As you are trekking in rain shadow areas you experience unique barren landscape having low vegetation.
+As you are trekking in rain shadow areas you experience a unique barren landscape having low vegetation.

 Muktinath Himal (6,706m), Bhrikuti Peak (6,364m) including several snow-capped mountains are the most visible from the lake.
-The best time to discover Damodar kunda trek tours is in August while on the full moon because there are many pilgrimage people traveling into this place on that time so we recommend you to make your trip to Damodar kunda on August and it is possible to do it in any time from April until September throughout the year.
+The best time to discover Damodar Kunda trek tours is in August while on the full moon because there are many pilgrimage people traveling into this place on that time so we recommend you to make your trip to Damodar Kunda on August and it is possible to do it in any time from April until September throughout the year.

 Damodar kunda trek or Damodar kunda tour is suitable for any walker looking for something a little bit challenging.
 It does not require any previous trekking or mountaineering experience and also it is not necessary that you must be young and super-strong to do this trekking.
 If you are healthy and can walk about 5 to 6 hours daily, you can easily complete this trekking.
 However, daily jogging or walking exercise is useful before you depart.
 Our program always includes rest days and build up gradually, in order to acclimatize to the altitude.
 On our day hiking, you can go at your own pace, with plenty of stops for rest.